theforeman/smart_proxy_realm_ad_plugin/README.md

 A smart-proxy realm provider plugin for direct integration with Active Directory.

-You can use this to make foreman cabable of managing computer accounts and password in the host management lifecycle.
+Using this plugin, foreman is capable of managing a hosts Active Directory credential and account during the host lifecycle.